 Personality: Gentle, docile and a real people-lover, the friendly Samoyed loves to be active outdoors just as much as being indoors, patiently keeping young toddlers company.

-Adopt an Airedale Terrier: Known as the King of Terriers, Airedales were revered for their tracking abilities.
-The breed is considered one of the most adaptable types of dogs, transitioning from military dog jobs to faithful family companion.
+Known as the King of Terriers, Airedales were revered for their tracking abilities.
+The breed is considered one of the most adaptable types of dogs, transitioning from military dog jobs to a faithful family companion.

 Average Weight: 60lbs